-An internship is designed to provide a formalized experiential learning opportunity to qualified students.
-The internship generally requires the student to obtain a faculty supervisor in the relevant field of study, submit a learning agreement, work 30 hours for every hour of academic credit, keep a written journal of the work experience, have regularly scheduled meetings with the faculty supervisor and write a research paper dealing with some aspect of the internship.
-Written work should total five pages of academic writing for every hour of credit.
-An extensive list of internships is maintained by career services.
-Graded on a Satisfactory/Unsatisfactory basis.
-Prerequisites: Permission of the faculty supervisor, qualification for the internship program, permission of an internship site supervisor and acceptance of learning agreement proposal by the experiential education committee.
+Specifically, a Business internship is designed to provide a formalized experiential learning opportunity to qualified students.
+The internship requires the student to obtain a faculty supervisor in the relevant field of study, submit a learning agreement which includes 3-4 learning objectives, work 30 hours for every hour of academic credit, keep a reflective journal of the internship experience, have regularly scheduled meetings with the faculty supervisor, submit a professional resume, write a research paper dealing with some aspect of the internship (length of paper dependent on number of academic credits attempted), and deliver a presentation of the student's internship experience at the end of the semester.
+Graded on a

+Satisfactory/Unsatisfactory basis.
+Prerequisites: Permission of the faculty supervisor, qualification for the internship program, permission of an internship site supervisor and acceptance of learning agreement proposal by the faculty advisor and division chair.
+(Back to ToC)